End of Life Hospice Professional (Whoa!? Huh? End of life, like Death? Yup.)

 The Writer Thang. . .

-writer and public speaker, my primary work interests revolve around
+used to spend more of time as a writer and public speaker, where my primary work interests revolved around

 educational and private audiences about my passions and my work.